 Pelvic floor prolapse

-Pelvic floor prolapse may be corrected using either a ring pessary or surgery, which may improve sexual function.
+Pelvic floor prolapse can be corrected in a number of ways, including vaginal pessaries to support the vaginal walls and organs, or surgery.
 Talk to your healthcare professional about what options are available to you.

 Download this information